tomwaters/seigaiha/README.md

 - add some softcut effects like the awake halfsecond delay
 - output midi or crow, switch in a different engine or write your own
 - draw a different pattern by exploring the screen library - lines, circles, the world is your geometric oyster
+- use the lfo library to modulate engine options